Gas infrastructure increases health and safety risks to communities, particularly low-income and BIPOC households.

 Sign up to get updates about the campaign!

-We are demanding that the city of Eugene take immediate action to reduce our reliance on fossil fuels by:
+We are calling on the city of Eugene to take immediate action to reduce our reliance on fossil fuels by:

 Levying a fee on NW Natural and other polluting corporations to create a fund to transition low income and historically marginalized communities from fracked gas to electric appliances, and to retrofit homes to increase efficiency.